emdr Therapist Christina Lafferty-Neal

 Therapist Christina Lafferty-Neal

-I’m a queer woman who was raised as a pastor’s kid in the South.
+I’m a queer woman who grew up as a pastor’s kid in the South.

-I know firsthand how complicated faith, family, and identity can become when the very systems that shaped you also caused harm.
+I know firsthand how complicated faith, family, and identity can become when the same systems that shaped you also caused harm.

 Religious Trauma is Trauma